 Puppeteer is based on Chromium, a version of the famous browser Google Chrome, and therefore works only with Chrome.
 So, if you are trying to check your website’s compatibility with different browsers, Selenium is still your best bet.

-Puppeteer’s page interceptions, is the ability of intercepting each and every network call that is being initiated from the webpage and logging it, changing it, and most importantly: ignoring it.
+Puppeteer’s page interceptions, is the ability to intercept each and every network call that is being initiated from the webpage and logging it, changing it, and most importantly: ignoring it.
 This is key in order to reduce your proxy costs.

 Using efficient interceptions can reduce your data usage by up to 90%.

-This is a very easy to detect browser/user specific detail and it is impossible to fake.
+This is very easy to detect browser/user-specific detail and it is impossible to fake.
 The only way to do this is by using a proxy service or a VPN.